agentsoz/bdi-abm-integration/examples/conservation/report/README.md

 ### Sensitivity Analysis

-Sensitivity Analysis (SA) samples are generated using the Nearly Othogonal Latin Hypercube (NOLH) method.
-If you wish to add new parameters to the latin hypercube, edit the [NOLH spreadsheet](../test/NOLHdesigns_v5.xls) and then cut and paste the samples that the spreadsheet generates into [samples.txt](../test/output/samples.txt) (*note that the separator is the TAB character, and not spaces*).
+Sensitivity Analysis (SA) samples are generated using the Nearly Orthogonal Latin Hypercube (NOLH) method.
+If you wish to add new parameters to the Latin Hypercube, edit the [NOLH spreadsheet](../test/NOLHdesigns_v5.xls) and then cut and paste the samples that the spreadsheet generates into [samples.txt](../test/output/samples.txt) (*note that the separator is the TAB character, and not spaces*).
 You will also have to update the number of samples in [config](../test/output/config).

 To run the SA experiments, change to the [test](../test) directory and do the following: